thbe/puppet-style/README.md

 ## Overview

-Style does one simple thing, it make the Linux box look like according to my preferences.
+Style does one simple thing, it make the Linux box look like I think it should look like.

 ## Module Description

-Style installs some packages I need and make some shell customizing.
+This module implement the basic settings I would like to find on every Linux box after a minimal install.
+So, this module install some basic packages and add some aliases I use often.

 ## Setup

 ### What style affects

-* Install dmidecode, dstat, iftop, iotop, htop, ncftp, nmap, redhat-lsb, rsync, strace, tree, unzip, vim-enhanced, wget, xorg-x11-xauth
+* Install dmidecode, dstat, iftop, iotop, htop, ncftp, nmap, redhat-lsb, rsync, screen, strace, tree, unzip, vim-enhanced, wget, xorg-x11-xauth
 * Install /etc/profile.de/custom.sh

 ### Beginning with style